pthorsson/nordvpn-cli-toolkit/README.md

 Script: `bin/get-connection-status`

-Will make an request against the NordVPN get user status endpoint and return wether connected to NordVPN or not.
+Will make an request against the NordVPN `get_user_info_data` endpoint and return wether connected to NordVPN or not.

 ### Example